lwhitelock/ITGlue-Hudu-Migration/README.md

 Blank passwords in ITGlue will cause issues on import and cause the entire password to fail.

-Make sure the API Key you're using has password access, and that all passwords have values if they're important.
+Make sure the API Key you're using has password access, and that all passwords have values, if they're important.

 ## Data Export

 1. **Initiate ITGlue Export.** You will need to log into ITGlue and perform a full export of your instance.
 To do so, you'll need to log in as a Super Admin and go to Admin>Export.
 You can choose to run an export with or without activity logs (activity logs are not needed for the migration and having them selected can make the export take longer).
-ITGlue will email you when the export is completed (normally takes ~30 minutes).
+ITGlue will email you when the export is completed (normally takes <30 minutes).
 <img width="750"  alt="IT_Glue_Migration_Guide" src="https://github.com/user-attachments/assets/e5b2c49d-6ae5-4960-844e-5f28390de665" />

-2. **Download ITGlue Export.** Once the export is complete, navigate back to Admin>Export in ITGlue, download the .zip file, and save it to a safe and secure place (we generally recommend somewhere easy like C:\temp\export). ***Don't unzip the files yet***
+2. **Download ITGlue Export.** Once the export is complete, navigate back to Admin>Export in ITGlue, download the .zip file, and save it to a safe and secure place (we generally recommend somewhere easy like C:\temp\export). ***Do not unzip the files yet***

 3. **Unzipping the files.** Once your data is saved to a good place, it's time to extract the files.
 It's highly recommended to use a ZIP tool such as 7-zip as the ITGlue export can sometimes name files in a way that Windows Explorer does not natively handle and can cause file names to have strange characters (thus causing some KB articles to not migrate over correctly).